chipsalliance/firrtl-spec/abi.md

 Lowering" description in the firrtl spec.

-Ports of enum type shall be lowered to ports of a type consistent with the rules for lowering firrtl enum types to verilog.
+Ports of enum type shall be lowered to ports of a type consistent with the rules for lowering firrtl enum types to Verilog.

-Ports of ref type shall be lowered to a verilog macro of the form "`define ref_<circuit name>_<module name>_<portname> <internal path from module>" in a file with name "ref_<circuit name>_<module name>.sv".
+Ports of ref type shall be lowered to a Verilog macro of the form `` `define ref_<circuit name>_<module name>_<portname> <internal path from module>`` in a file with name `ref_<circuit name>_<module name>.sv`.

 ### Port Lowering ABIv2

 Ports are lowered per the v1 ABI above, except for aggregate types.

-Vectors shall be lowered to verilog packed vectors.
+Vectors shall be lowered to Verilog packed vectors.

 Bundles shall be recursively split as per "Aggregate Type Lowering", except instead of recursively converting bundles to ground types, the recursion stops at passive types.

-Passive bundles shall be lowered to verilog packed structs.
+Passive bundles shall be lowered to Verilog packed structs.

 Reference types in ports shall be logically split out from aggregates and named as though "Aggregate Type Lowering" was used.

 ## On Types

-Types are only guaranteed to follow this lowering when the verilog type is visible for some reason related to the visibility of the element.
+Types are only guaranteed to follow this lowering when the Verilog type is visible for some reason related to the visibility of the element.
 These include use in ports and elements exported by reference through a public module.

-Ground types are lowered to the `logic` data type (SV.6.3.1), which is the 4-valued type.
-It is important to distinguish the `logic` data type from using `logic` as a keyword to declare a variable instead of net-list object.
+Ground types are lowered to the `logic`{.verilog} data type (SV.6.3.1), which is the 4-valued type.
+It is important to distinguish the `logic`{.verilog} data type from using `logic`{.verilog} as a keyword to declare a variable instead of net-list object.

 Unsigned integers produce an unsigned packed bit vector.
 Whether variable or netlist depends on the construct being used.